insuhkim/Arch-Linux-Installation/README.md

 1. Type `videoinfo` in the GRUB console to check available resolutions.
 2. Open `/etc/default/grub` and modify `GRUB_GFXMODE` with your desired resolution.
-3. run this command to set the resolution:
+3. Run this command to set the resolution:

 ```bash
 sudo update-grub